 8 Keys for Effective Stakeholder Management

 Each day entrepreneurs everywhere set out to make a difference to the world around us, with new innovative ideas that translate into increasingly effective products and services for consumers.
-These entrepreneurs (for the most part), don’t start projects just to maximise profits.
+These entrepreneurs or stakeholders (for the most part), don’t start projects just to maximise profits.
 They do so because they’re passionate about their field of innovation, and the potential of their product or service to positively impact the community.
 Now, it’s certainly not that profits are bad; we all know businesses need them.
 However, for most entrepreneurs, driving profit is not the primary purpose of starting a new project.

 “to say the purpose of business is to make money, is a lot like saying, well I need red blood cells to live, so the purpose of life is to make red blood cells” – R. Edward Freeman